Imper1um/ID.WeatherScreen/README.md

 ### 4. Fallback Behavior

-If no images match the current weather and time requirements, the dashboard will:

-- Randomly select any image from `/assets/backgrounds`, regardless of its tags.
-- This is the only scenario where improperly tagged images may be used.
+If no images match the current weather and time requirements, the dashboard will randomly select any image from `/assets/backgrounds`, regardless of its tags.
+This is the only scenario where improperly tagged images may be used.

 ### 5. Recommended Image Size

 Images should ideally match the resolution of your display (for example, 1920x1080 for 1080p screens), but non-matching resolutions are still supported.
+Images will be resized to fill the screen when they are displayed.

 # Settings and Configuration

-> ⚠️ Environment Variables are no longer used for configuring this project.
-Configuration is now handled exclusively via a `.config` file.

 ## First Run